projekt-kateryna/projektkateryna.org/content/oppression.md

 showimage: true
 ---

-Ukraine's culture och language has been oppressed and made a victim of [Russification](https://en.wikipedia.org/wiki/Russification) for the past 350 years - in the similar manor to Azerbaijan, Belarus, Finland, Germany, Latvia, Lithuania, Poland, Bessarabia/Moldova as well as cultural minorities within Russia/Soviet Union.
+Ukraine's culture and language have been oppressed and made a victim of [Russification](https://en.wikipedia.org/wiki/Russification) for the past 350 years.
+With local variations, the concept of Russification applies directly to all parts of the former Russian empire, such as Finland (from where we originate), the Baltics and Poland.
+But Russification has extended its tentacles deep into Western Europe, including Germany and France, through successfully selling a Russo-centric view of many of its former colonies into the public opinion.

-Below is a list of examples in Ukraine's history.
-This is a prime example of an unofficial, initial check-list for Projekt Kateryna on what themes and Wikipedia articles to critically review.

-It is important that this information reaches not only Ukrainian or English readers, therefor we will translate this list and make it available in: English (en), Estonian (et), German (de), Finnish (fi), French (fr), Polish (pl), Russian (ru), Swedish (sv), and Ukrainian (uk).
+We found this list of actions of Russification in Ukraine on Facebook.
+It may be inaccurate, but it is a great start.
+It may even be partial, but it is likely a much better representation of reality than the current "established truth" on Ukraine's history, which is mostly written by Russians.

+We need your help to create academic rigour!
+We need to find the sources for these claims – or, for those of the claims that stand up to the requirements of Wikipedia on encyclopaedic information.
+The validated and documented claims should then be reflected on the appropriate Wikipedia articles, in the top 12 languages – including English.
+The article [Russificiation in Ukraine](https://en.wikipedia.org/wiki/Russification_in_Ukraine) is a good start, but there are many more to critically review.
 Identifying articles to correct in multiple languages is as big of a task as correcting the actual content.

+It is important that this information reaches not only Ukrainian or English readers, therefor we will translate the list and make it available in: English (en), Estonian (et), German (de), Finnish (fi), French (fr), Polish (pl), Russian (ru), Swedish (sv), and Ukrainian (uk).

+The original posting on Facebook listed two anti-Ukrainian measures of Polish origin (in 1789 and 1869).
+We eliminated them from the list, as our scope is Russification.
+Yes, there have been and are other forms of cultural imperialism.
+They may deserve attention at some point, but those are not our current biggest problem.

 ## List in English ##
 * 1720 - decree of Peter I on the ban on printing in the Ukrainian language and seizure of Ukrainian church books.